samueltingg/SqliteWire/README.md

 # SqliteWire
-> A dead-simple Fastify + SQLite demo showing how a frontend talks to a SQL database via REST.
+> A simple Fastify + SQLite demo showing how a frontend talks to a SQL database via REST.

 ---